lamm-mit/HierarchicalDesign/README.md

 ### Key steps

 This repository contains a VQ-VAE model to learn codebook representations of hierarchical structures, and generative attention-diffusion model models to produce microstructural candidates from stress-strain conditioning, and stress-strain results from microstructural input.
+This code consists of 3 models

+1. Model 1 (VQ-VAE to encode hierarchical architected microstructures)
+2. Model 2 (diffusion model to predict hierarchical architected microstructures from a stress-strain response conditioning)
+3. Model 3 (diffusion model to predict stress-strain response from a microstructure)

-Users should first train the VQ-VAE model, then the attention-diffusion models.
+Users should first train the VQ-VAE model (Model 1), then the attention-diffusion models (Models 2 and/or 3).

 ##### Reference: